AbhishekD15/ABSA-Bench/README.md

 # ABSA-Bench

-This repository is a part of the experiment that supplements my Research Prpject, " A Benchmark Platform for Analysing Supervised Learning Approaches for Aspect Based Sentiment Analysis"
+This repository is a part of the experiment that supplements my Research Project, " A Benchmark Platform for Analysing Supervised Learning Approaches for Aspect Based Sentiment Analysis"

 ## Content